9001/asm/README-asm.md

     * linux-only because windows is very persistent in blanking any filesystem headers it can find

+# make it your own

+the recommended / intended way to replace the demos / examples with your own stuff is to create [profiles/overlays](#profiles) with your logic and payloads -- see [the examples](./p/) for some inspiration

+you should never have to modify [`./build.sh`](./build.sh) since that should JustWork, so let me know if there's something i've missed

 ## custom build steps

 [`./sm/post-build.sh`](./sm/post-build.sh) is executed in the build-env right before the end